 Anterior Cruciate Ligament Tear (ACL Tears):

-An ACL tear occurs when the anterior cruciate ligament (ACL) in the core of your knee is torn.
+An ACL tear occurs when the anterior cruciate ligament (ACL) in the core of the knee is torn.
 The tear might be partial (just a small portion of the ligament is ripped) or complete (the ligament is completely destroyed) (the ligament is torn into two pieces).
-If you rupture your ACL, pain will occur.
-You may hear or feel a pop when your knee “gives out” (collapses or buckles).
-Typically, your knee will begin to swell right away.
+If your child ruptures their ACL, the pain will occur.
+The child may hear or feel a pop when the knee “gives out” (collapses or buckles).
+Typically, the knee will begin to swell right away.

 What is the Anterior Cruciate Ligament (ACL)?

-Bones, ligaments, tendons, and cartilage make up the structure of your knees.
+Bones, ligaments, tendons, and cartilage make up the structure of the knee.
 The anterior cruciate ligament (ACL) links the thigh bone to the shin bone.
-It is positioned in the front center of your knee (tibia).
-It’s one of four major ligaments in your knee:
+It is positioned in the front center of the knee (tibia).
+It’s one of four major ligaments in the knee:

 The ACL’s primary role is to prevent the shinbone from moving forward and rotating on the thigh bone.